finite-element/finite-element-course/doc/source/function_spaces.rst

 where `N_d` is the number of nodes which this finite element associates with each entity of dimension `d`, and `E_d` is the number of dimension `d` entities in the mesh.
-The full list of entities associated with `(d, i)` is therefore:
+The full list of nodes associated with entity `(d, i)` is therefore:

 .. math::
+   :label:

    [G(d, i), \ldots, G(d,i) + N_d - 1]